MadelineCoert/GameLab-EDA/README.md

 ## Reflections

-This project helped me develop confidence in using R for real-world analytics tasks.
-I improved my ability to clean time-based data, build visual narratives, and communicate insights clearly.
-If expanded, this project could lead to predictive modeling for churn using logistic regression or decision trees.
+This project helped me build confidence in applying R to real-world analytics tasks.
+I strengthened my ability to clean and transform time-based data, craft visual narratives, and communicate insights effectively.
+With further development, this project could be extended into predictive churn modeling using logistic regression or time series analysis.

 ---